-- 1) Problem sets (30%)
+- 1) Problem sets (40%)

-- 2) 3 Exams (60%)
+- 2) 3 Exams (50%)

-- 3) Quizzes and participation (10%)
+- 3) Quizzes and in class participation (10%)

-The midterm exams will test your knowledge of material covered in class up to that point.
-The final exam will focus mostly on material covered after the second midterm.
+The three midterm exams will test your knowledge of material covered up to that point (see schedule below).
+There are no cumulative exams for this course.
 All students must practice academic honesty.